SvenHaedrich/dali_interface/README.md

 **Parameters**
 * `frame` (DaliFrame): frame to transmit
 * `block` (bool, optional): wait for the end of transmission.
 Defaults to False.
-* `is_query` (bool, optional): indicate that this is an query and request a reply frame.
+* `is_query` (bool, optional): indicate that this is a query and request a reply frame.
 Defaults to False.

 ### Get